 Market Street: North Side

-The Chequers is an early 18th century house that was divided into two tenements in 1777.
+An early 18th century house that was divided into two tenements in 1777.
 The date of its conversion to a pub is not known, and it is not identified as a public house (P.H.) on the Ordnance Survey maps of 1875, 1921 or 1947.
-During the 1970s Tony's Cafe was located in its back yard although accessed from Station Road.
+During the 1970s Tony's Cafe was located in its back yard, although accessed from Station Road.

-Equity House.
 Occupied by Centurion Properties and the Harlow Business Centre.
-This is a relatively new building on the site occupied in the 1950s by Mary O'Sullivan's house and shop, then Lucking's Butchers and a shoe repair shop in front of the Bishop Stortford Dairy Farmer's milk depot.
-After the major rebuilding of Market and High Streets in 1969, Wilce Taylor, the area's wholesale distributor of newspapers and magazines, took over all these premises.
-They were demolished in 1989 and replaced by offices and the cottages of Black Lion Court.
+The original range of shops on this site was occupied in the 1950s by Mary O'Sullivan's house and shop, then Lucking's Butchers and a shoe repair shop.
+The Bishop Stortford Dairy Farmer's milk depot was behind the shops.
+After the major rebuilding of Market and High Streets in 1969 the premises were taken over by Wilce Taylor, the area's wholesale distributor of newspapers and magazines.
+The old range was demolished in 1989 and replaced by offices and the cottages of Black Lion Court.

 16-26 Market Street

 Terraced cottages, ca.1900-10.
-The small porches were added during the renovations carried out in 1969 and the Old Harlow Conservation Area report considers them to have been an inappropriate addition.
+The small porches were added during the renovations carried out in 1969.
+The Old Harlow Conservation Area report considers them to have been an inappropriate addition.

 28-32 Market Street

-This was formerly known as St. John's Villa, home of Charlie Coleman and the showroom of C.M.
+This building was formerly known as St. John's Villa when it was the home of Charlie Coleman and the showroom of C.M.
 Coleman and sons.
-The building was supposed to be demolished during the extensive renovation of High and Market Streets in 1969, but the building was given a reprieve and converted into two cottages and four flats.
-They were originally owned by Harlow Council.
+The 1969 property map of Market Street shows it occupied by the Boulevard Stores.
+The building was slated for demolition during the extensive renovation of High and Market Streets in 1969, but the building was given a reprieve and converted into two cottages and four flats, all originally owned by Harlow Council.

-Dellfield Court.
 A block of flats, built in 1969 on the site originally occupied by the shop and showroom owned by John Coleman, ironmonger, decorator and dealer in hand tools, hardware, and builder's materials.
 The business was later taken over by his son C.M.
 (Charlie) Coleman.
-Coleman's Yard (number 35 on the 1969 map of Market Street) was broken up and the area added to the back gardens of the cottages in St. John's Walk now known as Cabot House.
+The land occupied by Coleman's Yard was added to the back gardens of the three cottages in St. John's Walk.
+They are now owned by Memorial University of Newfoundland, and known as Cabot House.

 38*- 40* Market Street